Semantically Reflected Programs: SMOL: An Object-Oriented Language with Semantic Lifting

 Statements \smol{s} and expressions \smol{e} are standard, including a \smol{null} reference and the self reference \smol{this}.
 Right-hand sides \textsf{RHS} extend expressions with imperative constructs with side effect.
 These include object creation and method calls.
 For simplicity, these can only occur in assignments.
 Consequently, nested object creation and method calls inside expressions need to be encoded.
 Method calls can additionally occur as standalone statements (in which case the return value from the method call is ignored).
 Moreover, fields \smol{f} in \SMOL are publicly accessible, and field access is always prefixed by the target object (e.g., \smol{this.f}).

 The constructs \smol{hidden}, \smol{domain} and \smol{links} are specific to \SMOL.
 These constructs enable a certain control of the semantic lifting.
-We here intreoduce these constructs informally, as their formal introduction requires the exact structure of the semantic lifting (see \cref{sec:graph}).
-The lifted knowledge graph consists of two parts: the \emph{program knowledge graph} that describes the state itself and the \emph{domain knowledge graph} that describes context knowledge provided by the user.\looseness=-1
+We here introduce these constructs informally, as their formal introduction requires the exact structure of the semantic lifting (see \cref{sec:graph}).
+The lifted knowledge graph consists of two parts: the \emph{program knowledge graph} that describes the state itself and the \emph{domain knowledge graph} that describes context knowledge provided by the user.
+This is shown in \cref{fig:newfig}.
+The difference between the two parts is how the lifted configuration is described, either in terms of the \SMOL language (in the program knowledge graph) or in terms of the domain (in the domain knowledge graph).\looseness=-1

-Let us first consider the optional field modifiers \smol{hidden} and \smol{domain}.
-The modifier \smol{hidden} excludes the field from semantic lifting; i.e., the field will not hve a counterpart in the lifted knowledge graph.
+Let us first introduce the optional field modifiers \smol{hidden} and \smol{domain}.
+The modifier \smol{hidden} excludes the field from semantic lifting; i.e., the field will not have a counterpart in the lifted knowledge graph.
 The modifier \smol{domain} treats the field not as part of the program knowledge graph, but as additional information in the domain knowledge graph.
-In addition, \SMOL supports \emph{domain linkage} $\mathsf{Linkage}$ as a programming construct with the \smol{links} keyword, which connects the program knowledge graph explicitly to the domain knowledge graph.
+In addition, \SMOL supports \emph{domain} $\mathsf{Linkage}$ as a programming construct with the \smol{links} keyword, which connects the program knowledge graph explicitly to the domain knowledge graph.
 Domain linkage can also be used with object creation.

 \begin{example}[A \SMOL Program] We consider a program $\mathsf{Prog}_{\dll}$ modelling urban infrastructure, shown in \cref{fig:double1}.
 The program defines classes \smol{Room}, \smol{Building} and \smol{Street} that include references to each other, as well as the size of a room and the accumulated size of a building.
 The \smol{main} statement block of $\mathsf{Prog}_{\dll}$ creates three rooms, which are in two buildings in a single street.